ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/voting-smart-contract.md

     }
 }
 ```

 ## Output

 <center><img class="image" src="./assets/images/voting-project-accounts.JPG"></center>
 <b><center class="img-label">Accounts</center></b>

-The contract has been deployed using the first account, making it the owner of the contract.
-The owner has the ability to add associations, so we are initially adding three associations named Avengers, Sunrisers, and Thunderbirds.
-Other individuals can also add more associations, but for now, we are adding them through the owner account.
-Other accounts will be used as voters.
+The contract has been deployed using the first account(`0x5B38Da6a701c568545dCfcB03FcB875f56beddC4`), making it the `owner` of the contract.
+The `owner` has the ability to add `associations`, so we are initially adding three `associations` named `Avengers`, `Sunrisers`, and `Thunderbirds`.
+Other individuals can also add more associations, but for now, we are adding them through the `owner` account.
+Other accounts will be used as `voters`.

 <center><img class="image" src="./assets/images/voting-project-output.JPG"></center>
 <b><center class="img-label">Output</center></b>

-Voters can cast their vote by using the vote input field and selecting an association by its index number.
-The function "getTotalVotes" can be used to check the total number of votes cast.
-The status of the voting process can also be checked by looking at the "votingOpen" flag, which is currently set to "true" indicating that voting is open.
+`Voters` can cast their vote by using the vote input field and selecting an `association` by its index number.
+The function `"getTotalVotes"` can be used to check the total number of votes cast.
+The status of the voting process can also be checked by looking at the `"votingOpen"` flag, which is currently set to `true` indicating that voting is `open`.

 <center><img class="image" src="./assets/images/voting-project-err.JPG"></center>
 <b><center class="img-label">Error</center></b>